chengwenxi/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 The second thing to understand about the rollup protocol is that *the protocol doesn’t decide the results of transactions, it only confirms the results*.
 The results are uniquely determined by the sequence of messages in the chain’s inbox.
 So once your transaction message is in the chain’s inbox, its result is knowable--and Mantle nodes will report that your transaction is done.
 The role of the rollup protocol is to confirm transaction results that, as far as Mantle users are concerned, have already occurred.
 (This is why Mantle users can effectively ignore the rollup protocol.)

 You might wonder why we need the rollup protocol.
 If everyone knows the results of transactions already, why bother confirming them?
 The rollup protocol exists for two reasons.
 First, somebody might lie about a result, and we need a definitive, trustless way to tell who is lying.
 Second, Ethereum doesn’t know the results.
 The whole point of a Layer 2 scaling system is to run transactions without Ethereum needing to do all of the work--and indeed Mantle can go fast enough that Ethereum couldn’t hope to monitor every Mantle transaction.
-But once a result is confirmed, Ethereum knows about it and can rely on it, enabling operations on Ethereum such as processing withdrawals of funds from Nitro back to L1.
+But once a result is confirmed, Ethereum knows about it and can rely on it, enabling operations on Ethereum such as processing withdrawals of funds from Mantle back to L1.

 With those preliminaries behind us, let’s jump into the details of the rollup protocol.